Smingvin/srdjanmisic/content/_index.md

 > **Anyone, regardless of skill or experience, can call themself a copywriter.
 Finding a competent one among them is like searching for a decent surgeon among butchers and barbers.**

-Whenever you're out to hire a copywriter, you have to face a risky choice.

 Choose poorly, and your writer may generate a few sales before sweeping out the remains of your butchered brand like so much trimmed hair and soiled bandages.

 Choose wisely, and your writer will help inspire a loyal following of customers who know, like, and trust you.